Tony Adams: 1996–2002: Wenger's arrival and retirement

 "When I first came to Arsenal, I realised the back four were all university graduates in the art of defending.
 As for Tony Adams, I consider him to be a doctor of defence."

 — – Wenger hailing Adams' experience in 1997.

 Six weeks into Adams's sobriety, Arsène Wenger arrived as Arsenal manager in October 1996.
 Adams reflected in 2020 that Wenger understood his psychology, and knew of the dangers of alcohol, as his parents ran a pub.
 Adams rewarded his manager's understanding handsomely, captaining the club to two Premiership and FA Cup Doubles, in 1997–98 and 2001–02.

 In August 2002, just before the start of the 2002–03 season, Adams retired from professional football after a career spanning almost 20 years, his last match being the 2002 FA Cup Final.
 He played 674 matches for Arsenal (only David O'Leary has played more) and was the most successful captain in the club's history.
 The number 6 shirt that Adams wore when playing was not used again until the 2006–07 season, when it was assigned to Philippe Senderos.

 Just before his retirement as a player, Adams had applied to become manager of Brentford (who had just missed out on promotion to Division One) after the resignation of Steve Coppell, but his application was rejected.

-Nicknamed "Mr Arsenal", he was honoured by Arsenal with a testimonial game against Celtic in May 2002 with many Arsenal legends playing, including Ian Wright, John Lukic and Adams's fellow back four stalwarts, Dixon, Winterburn and Bould.
+Nicknamed "Mr Arsenal", he was honoured by Arsenal with a second testimonial game against Celtic in May 2002 with many Arsenal legends playing, including Ian Wright, John Lukic and Adams's fellow back four stalwarts, Dixon, Winterburn and Bould.
 The game finished 1–1 with Lee Dixon, in his final appearance for the Gunners, getting their goal.
 In March 2003, just seven months after his retirement and with Arsenal BBC Sport named Adams as the former Arsenal player that the club would most benefit from returning.

 In 2004, Adams was inducted into the English Football Hall of Fame in recognition of his impact on the English game, and in 2008 he was placed third in the 50 Greatest Gunners poll on the club's website.

 A statue of Adams was placed outside Emirates Stadium in celebration of the club's 125th anniversary on 9 December 2011.
 Manager Herbert Chapman and Arsenal's all-time top goal scorer Thierry Henry, and later Dennis Bergkamp and Arsène Wenger, were also immortalised with statues outside the ground.